-London was calling our name when our favourite band, Kings of Leon announced they’d be headlining at BST Hyde Park festival on 6th July.
-Having never been to London before other than a overnight stay before a trip to Florida when I was nine years old, but we never left the hotel until we headed to the airport.
-So I was really excited to take my first ‘proper’ trip to London and see KoL.
+London was calling our name when our favourite band, Kings of Leon announced they’d be headlining at BST Hyde Park festival.
+So we planned an extended trip of four nights to give us time to enjoy the sights and festival.
 Our first two nights in London were spent at Park Plaza County Hall on Addington Street.
-I was interested to find out how this 4 star luxury hotel would rate for wheelchair accessibility.
+I was interested to find out how this 4-star luxury hotel would rate for wheelchair accessibility.

 As we were staying during the opening week of Wimbledon, the hotel was decorated for the occasion with tennis balls in vases as well as a ‘Game, Set & Match’ display.

 We made our reservation for an accessible junior suite back in January.
 Having never stayed in a Park Plaza hotel before we were really looking forward to our first stay in London with this hotel brand.
 Especially as we had read so many great things about the hotel including its amazing view overlooking the London Eye and Westminster.

 With our room key in hand, we excitedly headed to the lift in search of our 12th-floor suite.
 The glass lift offers internal views of the hotel and rolling out of the lift we were met by a huge map of London.
 Perfect for an overview of the city before setting off on a day of sightseeing.

 The spacious hallway was lined with a plush deep pink carpet adding to the hotel’s luxurious status.

 As soon as the door to our junior suite opened we were hit with one of the best views we’ve ever had from a hotel room.
 The beautiful London skyline with the London eye gently turning was looking lovely.

 I quickly rolled across to the large window to take in the rest of the view.
 I couldn’t believe this was our view for the next two nights.